- Litigation

 Due to Defendants’ selective and insufficient compliance with both the preliminary injunction and the Clarification Order, Plaintiffs filed a motion to enforce these prior orders on December 15, 2020 and a subsequent motion for court oversight of compliance with the preliminary injunction on August 24, 2021.

-On December 17, 2020, the government issued a final agency rule on the Asylum Ban that is scheduled to go into effect on January 19, 2021.
-The final rule is functionally identical to the previously issued interim final rule on the Asylum Ban.
+On December 17, 2020, the government issued a final agency rule on the Asylum Transit Ban, which was scheduled to go into effect on January 19, 2021.
+The final rule was functionally identical to the previously issued interim final rule on the Asylum Transit Ban.
 On January 6, 2021, Plaintiffs filed a motion for temporary restraining order to block the application of the final rule in accord with the injunction enjoining the application of the Asylum Ban to class members that remains in effect.

 Class counsel prepared a Frequently Asked Questions resource to address common questions about the court’s order, class membership, and implementation.
 The FAQ resource will be updated with developments and is available here.